-Network Nebraska has also stimulated investments in telecommunications infrastructure.
-As the State bid connectivity to large regional areas of schools and colleges, the telecommunications companies responded with new network technologies such as metropolitan optical Ethernet, multi-protocol label switching (MPLS), and Ethernet "clouds" which have provided benefits for other nonpublic entities.
+Network Nebraska has also stimulated investments and competition in telecommunications infrastructure.
+As the State bid connectivity to large regional areas of schools and colleges, the telecommunications companies responded with fiber Ethernet service pricing that greatly reduced the costs to educational entities.

 The development of the K-20 education network has increased the number of distance education courses available to Nebraska students.
-Through interactive videoconferencing, Nebraska high schools and community colleges exchange over 306 courses per year (2018-19).
-World languages, mathematics, language arts, and business courses continue to be popular offerings leveraged by rural students.
+Through Zoom interactive videoconferencing, Nebraska high schools and community colleges exchange over 306 courses per year (2020-21).
+World languages, mathematics, language arts, and performing arts courses continue to be popular offerings leveraged by rural students.

-Due to advances in WAN Ethernet technology, Network Nebraska-Education is now able to reach every education entity in the State through five core aggregation points: Grand Island, Lincoln, Scottsbluff, and two locations in Omaha.
+Due to advances in WAN Ethernet technology, Network Nebraska-Education is now able to reach every education entity in the State through six core aggregation points: Grand Island, Kearney, Lincoln, Scottsbluff, and two locations in Omaha.

-The development of the K-20 education sub-network has increased the number of customers served by Network Nebraska.
-Data and Internet customers currently include the three state colleges, all six community colleges, two tribal colleges, the University of Nebraska system, over half of the private colleges, and 244 school districts under 17 different educational service units.
-The Nebraska K-20 Education sub-network is completely funded by Participation and Interregional Transport Fees from its 292 members.
+The development of the K-20 Education network has increased the number of customers served by Network Nebraska.
+Data and Internet customers currently include the three state colleges, all six community colleges, two tribal colleges, the University of Nebraska system, over half of the private colleges, and 243 school districts under 17 different educational service units.
+The Nebraska K-20 Education network is completely funded by Participation and Interregional Transport Fees from its 293 members.

 Cybersecurity has been a priority area of the Education Council since the most recent update to the Statewide Technology Plan.
-On September 28, 2018, the Education Council partnered with Doane University to conduct a Department of Homeland Security Cyber Resiliency Workshop that drew 45 participants to the Doane University-Lincoln campus.
+The Education Council and Network Nebraska Advisory Group continue to promote and provide cybersecurity training experiences for Network Nebraska members.

-Members of the Education Council meet with Governor Ricketts, October 2017, to discuss the State's participation in the Education SuperHighway.
+Members of the Education Council meet with Governor Ricketts, to discuss Network Nebraska's progress toward affordable and reliable infrastructure.